($995) Cost to ship a car from Wilmington, DE to Wichita, KS

 The time of the year

-Seasonal demand and weather conditions in both Wilmington and Wichita can impact car shipping prices.
+The time of year and weather conditions in Wilmington and Wichita play a major role in determining car shipping rates.

 Wilmington has with hot and humid summers, cool to cold winters, and precipitation evenly spread throughout the year.